ShortCircuit: AlphaZero-Driven Circuit Design: Training

-With the data prepared, we can proceed to train our model.
-As depicted in Figure~\ref{fig:Model}, the backbone of our model is a transformer.
-To maintain the causality in the auto-regressive generation process, we implement a custom masking strategy during training.
-Since the primary inputs and the target truth table are available from the start, and as there is no causality for their existence, we allow full attention for their embeddings, and only apply a causal mask for the rest of the nodes.

-The policy module's objective is to learn how to recommend the correct actions to generate the desired target.
-Instead of framing this as a multi-label classification problem, we treat the policy output as a probability distribution.
-This approach is more appropriate since we need to select the most optimal action rather than evaluating each ``label'' independently.
+\paragraph{Pre-Training Flow} With the prepared augmented data, we can proceed to train our policy module to match the ground-truth next-action distributions of our training set.
 For training loss, we experimented with KL divergence and cross-entropy, both of which measure the distance between two probability distributions.
 In practice, KL divergence loss yielded better results.
+Besides, the backbone of our model being a transformer, we implement a custom masking strategy during training. to maintain causality in the auto-regressive generation process.
+Since the primary inputs and the target truth table are available from the start, and as there is no causality for their existence, we allow full attention for their embeddings, and only apply a causal mask for the rest of the nodes.